 Sitting or standing with poor posture for long periods places a lot of stress and fatigue on the lower back, sometimes to the point of irritating the sciatic nerve roots.
 To reduce the likelihood of this happening, check in with yourself several times throughout the day and ensure you’re sitting up straight and not hunched over.

-Every person experiences the symptoms of sciatica differently.
-Typically, discomfort only affects one side of the body—either the right or the left—and this can cause one leg or side of the body to feel heavier than the other.
+Individuals may experience the symptoms of sciatica differently.
+Typically, discomfort only affects one side of the body and this can cause one leg or side of the body to feel heavier than the other.

-- Over-the-Counter Pain Relievers: Acetaminophen and ibuprofen are the most widely used pain relievers to alleviate discomfort.
-We recommend asking your physician or trusted pharmacist about the best options for you.
+Acetaminophen and ibuprofen are widely used pain relievers to alleviate discomfort.
+We recommend asking your physician or trusted pharmacist about the best options for you based on your specific health status.

-- Heat Therapy: Applying a heat pack to the pelvic and/or lumbar area reduces stiffness and increases oxygen flow to the muscles, supporting the body’s natural healing process.
+Applying a heat pack to the pelvic and/or lumbar area reduces stiffness and increases oxygen flow to the muscles through relaxation of muscles and increasing blood circulation, supporting the body’s natural healing process.

-- Stretching: Maintaining the back’s flexibility and mobility through stretching can prevent stiffness.
-Instead of staying totally sedentary, continue stretching your leg(s) and back to keep the sciatic nerve moving.
-Ask your physician what types of stretches are suitable for you.
+Maintaining the back’s flexibility and mobility through stretching can prevent muscle and joint stiffness.
+Instead of being sedentary, continue stretching your leg(s) and back to keep the sciatic nerve and nearby muscles and joints moving.
+Ask your physician what types of stretches are suitable for you and your fitness level.

-- Massage: For targeted relief, massages make a wonderful choice.
-Peaceful massages promote relaxation and get blood flowing to the affected area; plus, they reduce pressure on the sciatic nerve.
-Just be sure to inform your masseuse about your symptoms beforehand so they can treat you accordingly and prevent further aggravation of the sciatic nerve.
+For targeted relief, massages may provide a relaxing option.
+Deep muscle massages promote relaxation and get the blood flowing to the affected area to potentially reduce inflammation, and reduce pressure on the sciatic nerve.
+Be sure to inform your masseuse about your symptoms beforehand so they can treat you accordingly and prevent further aggravation of the sciatic nerve.

-- Physical Therapy: Some individuals may go to a trained physical therapist to treat their sciatica.
-These medical professionals help restore function in the back by developing stretches and exercise routines to aid in rehabilitation.
+Some individuals may go to a trained physical therapist to treat their sciatica.
+These medical professionals can help restore function in the back and legs by developing stretches and exercise routines to aid in rehabilitation and recovery.

 How to Prevent Sciatica

 Those who have been affected by sciatica may be wondering what they can do to prevent the pain from returning in the future.
-Here are the best preventative measures to protect the back and/or legs:
+Here are a few preventative measures to consider in order to protect the back and/or legs to reduce the chance of causing future issues that can be associated with sciatica:

-- Exercise Regularly: Working out consistently can help prevent sciatica by strengthening the muscles that support the spine.
-Strengthening your core through abdominal exercises may be particularly helpful; When this muscle group is weak, it may make you more prone to sciatica.
+Working out consistently can help prevent sciatica by strengthening the muscles that support the spine and potentially reduce the chances for compression of the sciatic nerve.
+Strengthening your core through abdominal exercises may be particularly helpful.
+When this muscle group is weak, it may make you more prone to sciatica through poor posture.

-- Drink Lots of Water: The spinal discs are filled with fluid, so when we don’t drink enough water, they can become dehydrated.
+The spinal discs are filled with fluid, so when we don’t drink enough water, they can become dehydrated.
 Consuming plenty of water helps keep the back functioning as effectively as it can.
+Additionally, muscle cramping and inflammation can result from insufficient water intake that may lead to scenarios that lead to suffering sciatica symptoms.

-- Maintain Proper Posture: While sitting, pull the shoulders down and back.
-If you work at a desk, take frequent breaks throughout the day to allow your back muscles and ligaments to stretch and move.
+While sitting, pull the shoulders down and back.
+If you work at a desk, take frequent breaks throughout the day to allow your back muscles, leg muscles, and ligaments to stretch and move to prevent compression and inflammation issues.

-- Practice Good Body Mechanics: The way we move our bodies while standing and lifting is important.
-Take special care while making twisting motions or playing sports.
+The way we move our bodies while standing and lifting is important.
+Take special care while making twisting motions or playing impact sports.
 When lifting, always bend at your hips and knees—never your waist.
-Wearing non-slip, closed-toe shoes with arch support can also help by supporting natural body alignment.
+Wearing non-slip, closed-toe shoes with arch support can also help by supporting natural body alignment and preventing joint and muscle strain and tears.

 When to See a Doctor

-There are a handful of scenarios that warrant a visit to the doctor and call for special treatment.
-They include:
+Scenarios that warrant a visit to the doctor and call for special treatment include but are not limited to:

 - Neurological symptoms that become progressively worse with time, such as numbness, tingling, or weakness